KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-09-if-statements.md

 You've seen that values have different **types**.
 A type tells the computer what kind of data a value is, or what type of value a variable holds.
 So far you've mostly worked with the `float` type.

-This tutorial introduces the `boolean` type, which can only hold two values: `true` or `false`.
+This tutorial introduces the `boolean` type, which can only hold two possible values: `true` or `false`.
 This tutorial also introduces **if statements**, which allow you to perform different actions depending on the value of a boolean.

 # Booleans